 More than a dozen varieties of pizza fill the counter at this small, famous takeaway.
 The pizzas are made from dough mixed from heirloom wheats and subjected to a long, cold fermentation, a process that creates a chewy, light, and flavorful base.
 Master baker Gabriele Bonci and his team top their pizzas with cheese, cured meats, and vegetables (and occasionally fruits) from nearby farms.
 “Flavors” change according to the season—persimmon, romanesco, pumpkin, and artichokes in cold weather and zucchini, peppers and eggplant when it warms up—but you’ll always find classics like tomato with oregano and potato with mozzarella.
 This is an essential lunch or snack stop when in Rome.

-Cesare looks like your average neighborhood trattoria—family-run, unremarkable decor, popular with families— with anything but average food.
+Cesare looks like your average neighborhood trattoria - family-run, unremarkable decor, popular with the kid-crowd - with food that’s way above average.
 Start with polpette di bollito (fried shredded beef), crochette di melanzane (fried eggplant croquettes) and gnocchi fritti (fried gnocchi with pecorino sauce) followed by gricia, carbonara, or rigatoni with oxtail sauce.
-Space permitting, continue with fried lamb chops or roasted pig’s liver.
+Or focus on entrees like fried lamb chops or roasted pig’s liver.
 The excellent wine list highlights traditional and natural producers from Italy, France, and Slovenia and bottles are incredibly affordable.
 This restaurant is in a more residential neighborhood away from the center of things, and makes for a nice Sunday lunch spot.

-Sandwiches - they're filled with Roman classics like carciofi alla romana (artichokes simmered with herbs), picchiapò (shredded brisket in a tomato and onion sauce), and pajata (intestines of suckling veal cooked in tomato sauce).
-Be sure to take a number when the stall is crowded and after you collect your order, grab a bench beside the stall and get to business.
+You come to Mordi & Vai for the sandwiches they’re filled with Roman classics like carciofi alla romana (artichokes simmered with herbs), picchiapò (shredded brisket in a tomato and onion sauce), and pajata (intestines of suckling veal cooked in tomato sauce).
+Be sure to take a number when the stall is crowded and after you get your order, grab a bench beside the stall.

 Located near Cinecittà, Rome’s historic film and television studios, Sforno serves Naples-style pizzas on a residential block.
-The thick-rimmed pies are cooked in a wood burning oven and feature classic toppings like Margherita as well as Rome-inspired toppings like cacio e pepe.
+The thick-rimmed pies are cooked in a wood-burning oven with options like margherita and cacio e pepe.
 Sforno is also known for its fritti (assorted fried starters such as stuffed squash blossoms and potato croquettes) and its extensive craft beer list.
 Don’t skip dessert - the panna cotta is delicious.

 Part fresh pasta shop and part kosher takeaway, C’è Pasta...e Pasta is a great, very local place to try Roman Jewish cooking, a key part of the city’s food history.
 This spot serves dairy, fish, and vegetable dishes cafeteria-style at the edge of Trastevere, and is better than most of what you’ll find in the old Jewish quarter.
 Carciofi alla giudia (fried artichokes) are served in season (winter and early spring) and while these are the most famous specialty of Roman Jews, C’è Pasta...e Pasta serves lesser-known classics, too, including aliciotti con indivia (anchovy and endive casserole) and concia (marinated fried zucchini).
 When the weather is nice, there’s outdoor seating.